-Noel Rappin is a Senior Developer and Agile Coach at Table XI.
+Noel Rappin is a Principal Software Engineer at Table XI.
 Before that, Noel was in charge of internal training at Groupon.
 Before that joining Groupon, Noel was a Senior Consultant at Obtiva, where he led teams on a variety of web development projects for clients.
 Before that, he did other things, often involving typing.

 Noel gives talks and workshops at conferences around the country.
 You can see some of Noel’s talks on the web:

 The Goal of Having Goals — Madison Ruby (Chicago), March 2018